Healthy Homes Assessment Takapuwahia

 Home Assessments Takapuwahia for Rental Properties

-There are a myriad of concerns to be able to examine when conducting the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are a myriad of concerns you should look for in a house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
 A few examples are:

 • Does the water flow properly and is there the draught is stopped?

-The repercussions of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of an tenancy services ruling can have a significant impact for property owners and landlords.
-For professional assistance, get in touch today and book your rental properties home assessment.
+The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being in the wrong of a tenant solutions ruling could be significant for landlords and property managers.
+For professional advice get in touch today to schedule your rental properties house assessment.

 home assessments for rental properties